Icky Thump (song): Icky Trump

 In further response, White and White, through the online TMR merchandise store, released a T-shirt referred to by the website as the "Anti Trump Unisex T Shirt", reusing the colors and font from the Make America Great Again campaign's iconic hats, that read "Icky Trump" on the front, wordplay on Donald Trump's last name.
-The shirt was available for sale only during the election campaigning, then went back up in October of 2020, when Donald Trump was once again running for U.S. President.
-Again, they were discontinued after the election finished.

 The back of the shirts reused the aforementioned immigration verses, starting with "White Americans" and including everything up to and including "...And a prostitute too."
 Interestingly, the first two lines read "White Americans?
 What? / Nothing better to do?" while the original official lyrics (present on the vinyl record's sleeve) read "White Americans, what? / Nothing better to do".

-Notably, this all came just a few months after Trump had done something similar to Queen, using their hit "We Are the Champions" not once, but twice, while walking on stage.
-Due to its use as a walk-out song, and not in any released media, this was not in violation of copyright law, but it did come after explicit request from the band that he not use any of their songs.
+The shirt was available for sale only during the election campaigning, then went back up in October 2020, when Donald Trump was once again running for U.S. President.
+Again, they were discontinued after the election finished.
+During the 2024 Election, the shirt appeared on the band's store for a third time, but disappeared once more after the election ended.